mark-mcdermott/xin/README.md

-# Xin
+# Xin Notes

-> A lightweight desktop note-taking app for macOS, inspired by Obsidian.
+> A lightweight desktop app for note-taking and blog publishing, inspired by Obsidian.

-## What is Xin?
+## What is Xin Notes?

-Xin is a streamlined note-taking and journaling application designed for a specific workflow:
-- Daily notes with automatic date-based creation
-- Tag-based content organization (`#project-a`, `#personal`, etc.)
+A small Electron app that looks like Obsidian and has core note-taking functionality, without all the extra stuff Obsidian has.
+And it has a few nice extra features.

+## Special Features

+- A quick publish to blog post feature (for static site blogs with GitHub repos where the site is on Cloudflare Pages):
+  - Even if you mix everything into daily notes, you can still quickly make a blog post in the middle and publish just the post, without publishing the rest of the note.
+  - Can handle multiple blogs and let's you select which blog you want to publish each post to.
+  - Shows a nice progress bar and publish status so you know if the build is still running and if it succeeds or not.
-- Auto-generated tag views that aggregate all content by tag
+- A delete all content under a single tag feature
-- Integrated blog publishing to GitHub/Vercel
-- Clean, Obsidian-inspired UI with split panes and tabs

-This is a personal tool built for a single user, focusing on simplicity and maintainability.

-## Features
+  - You can mix all your work and personal notes into daily notes using tags to track of the different content types.l
+  - You can later easily delete all content from one tag.
+Handy if you ever leave your current job and need to quickly delete all work notes without losing any of your personal notes.

-### Core Features
+### Core Note Taking Features

 - Daily notes (auto-created with YYYY-MM-DD format)
-- Tag-based content sections (delimited by `---`)
+- Optional tag-based content blocks (opened by `#<topic>`, closed by `---`)
-- Tag views (read-only aggregated content pages)
+- Tag views (both editable and read-only aggregated views of all content under a tag)
-- File tree sidebar with right-click context menus
+- File tree sidebar
 - Markdown editor with live rendering
-- Split pane support for viewing multiple notes
+- Split pane support for editing and previewing markdown at the same time

-### Publishing System
-- Publish tagged content to multiple blog targets
-- GitHub integration for commits and deploys
-- Progress tracking for async publish operations
-- Support for Astro, Next.js, and other static sites on Vercel

-### Future Features
+### Possible Future Features

 - Custom emoji support
-- Content deletion by tag (for job separation)
+- More CMS feautres like list all posts and post edit/delete functionality
+- Smoother UX with micro-interaction focus

 ## Tech Stack

-- **Electron 33** - Desktop app framework
+- **Electron 39** - Desktop app framework
-- **React 18+** - UI library
+- **React 19** - UI components and state management
+- **CodeMirror 6** - Markdown editor with live preview
-- **Vite 5** - Build tool and dev server
+- **Vite 7** - Build tool and dev server
 - **TypeScript 5** - Type safety
-- **Tailwind CSS** - Styling
+- **Tailwind CSS 4** - Utility-first styling (mixed with inline styles)
-- **Vitest** - Unit testing
 - **Playwright** - E2E testing

 ## Project Structure

 ```
-xin/
+xin-notes/
 ├── src/
 │   ├── main/              # Electron main process
 │   ├── renderer/          # React UI
 │   └── preload/           # IPC bridge
 ├── tests/
-│   ├── unit/              # Unit tests
 │   └── e2e/               # E2E tests
-├── docs/llm/              # AI assistant context
+├── .llm/                  # AI assistant context
 └── dist/                  # Build output
 ```